About us

 When cassette tapes began to give way to CDs, WTN held off, and their confidence proved to be spot on, as the next upgrade to the technology, the memory stick, came along at a point when the funds were sufficient to allow tapes to be abandoned completely.
 Not only was it possible to equip the studio with the hardware to produce the sticks, but they were also able to supply every listener with a player.

-WTN - The present day
+WTN to the present day

 WTN were however, evolving to the next stage in the history of the Talking Newspaper with the first edition of the WTN being published online on the website on Friday 28th April 2017.